marnielcorna/tablas/README.md

 Comming soon.

 ## How to clone
-• Simply, you have to clone direcly on your computer.
+• Simply, you have to clone directly on your computer.

 ## Installation